-The Dance of Dragons Comes Early: HotD Breaks GoT's Mold
+The Dance of Dragons Comes Early: HotD Breaks the GoT Mold

 The third season of House of the Dragon has made a decision that marks a before and after in the franchise.
 For the first time, the great pitched battle will not wait until the end of the season.
-It is moved forward, breaking the tradition of Game of Thrones where the big confrontations served as a climax after episodes of political tension.
+It is moving forward, breaking the tradition of Game of Thrones where the major confrontations served as climaxes after episodes of political tension.
 The change is radical.

 Two dragons clash in flames under a stormy sky, soldiers fall in the foreground as a pitched battle unfolds, advancing the climax.

-Narrative strategy: combat as a driver and not as a goal 🐉
+Narrative strategy: combat as the engine, not the goal 🐉

 And the writers, so happy not to have to write the ending 😏

-Of course, now the writers save themselves the trauma of having to close the season with an episode that lasts 80 minutes and leaves everyone speechless.
-Instead, they can put the chaos in chapter 4 and then spend the rest having the characters stare at each other with unfriendly faces in a throne room.
-That said, if the battle is a disaster, they will have plenty of time to read fan comments during the remaining six episodes.
+Sure, now the writers save themselves the trauma of having to close the season with an 80-minute episode that leaves everyone speechless.
+Instead, they can put the chaos in episode 4 and then spend the rest of the time having the characters stare at each other with unfriendly faces in a throne room.
+Of course, if the battle is a disaster, they will have plenty of time to read fan comments during the remaining six episodes.